-Unfortunately, uour perception is not wrong.
-I have statistics from 2020 in my in-depth article on the essential set-up of an Ancestry tree.
-Only 44% of my DNA matches had a linked public tree.
-This has been a fairly consistent percentage over the last few years.
-Some of my matches may be solely interested in ethnicity, but I think that many may not be aware of the benefits a linked tree brings to researching and building your family tree.
+Some of my matches may be solely interested in ethnicity.
+But I think that many may simply not be aware of the benefits a linked tree brings to researching and building your family tree.
+Don’t make that mistake!

 This is done on the DNA Settings page, a little further down from the Tree Link information.
 The section is called “Sharing Preferences”.

 When you click on “Add a Person”, you choose the status being offered.
 You must choose Collaborator or Manager here to link up to a tree.

 This page sends the invite as an Ancestry message.
 I’ve had various issues over the years of not receiving email notifications of messages, so be sure to tell your invitee to log into Ancestry and check their messages in the Ancestry system.
 Once they accept, they can link your DNA test to their tree.